 Dr. Shirley Baterina-Landingin, the member of the Institutional Ethics Committee, served as the seminar master of ceremonies.

-To end the seminar, Mr. Julius D. Simon, faculty member of the School of Liberal Arts and Human Sciences and member of the Institutional Research Committee gave the closing remarks.
+Engr.
+Elisabeth Calub, Dean of School of Information Technology and a member of the Institutional Research Committee welcomed the participants for the seminar and Mr. Julius D. Simon, faculty member of the School of Liberal Arts and Human Sciences and member of the Institutional Research Committee gave the closing remarks.